 The unprecedented demand for health and safety supplies in response to COVID-19 caused disruptions throughout the healthcare supply chain.
 Supply shortages and unpredictable fulfillment and delivery meant many purchasing teams had to identify new sources of supply to quickly outfit front line workers.

-The need for agile procurement tactics and new strategies that best balance value and cost will likely continue as the public health crisis endures.
+The need for agile procurement tactics and new strategies that best balance value and cost will likely continue even as the public health crisis subsides.
 In order to address supply risks with fewer resources, healthcare procurement leaders can reconsider strategic sourcing, invest in digital solutions that drive efficiencies, and leverage data to optimize costs and simplify buying.

 Plan for the unplanned with simplified sourcing

 Reliance on traditional healthcare supply chains during the pandemic meant many organizations lacked access to essential supplies.
 Supply sources often weren’t as agile or responsive as the industry needed them to be.
 When distributors, GPOs, etc. – what Deloitte calls the “middle-men” involved in health care supply chain related transactions – could not meet demand, accountability shifted to providers (hospitals, health systems, etc.).
 Many of these procurement professionals did not have the necessary relationships with alternative suppliers when their endorsed suppliers failed to meet demand.
 An inability to transition to or even identify alternative suppliers left many scrambling.

 “It’s been really challenging to get the appropriate personal protective equipment (PPE) for our staff." said Dara Koppelman, Chief Nursing Officer for Mary’s Center, a nonprofit healthcare and social services provider in Washington, D.C.